-The Unique Festivals of Mississippi
+The Unique Festivals of Louisiana

 Along Highway 61 just south of Vicksburg, Mississippi, sits the third oldest town in the state—Port Gibson.
 First settled in 1763 along the banks of Little Bayou Pierre, it became an official part of the United States in 1788.
 Port Gibson was home to significant figures, such as noted author Constance Cary Harrison, and has seen many visitors in its over 200 years as a town.